BigSamu/OpenSearch_Change_Set_Create_Action/DEVELOPER_GUIDE_DRAFT.md

 The following sections detail how to perform each of these actions.
 You may wish to create bookmarks in your browser to easily navigate between the various repositories required for local development.

-## Fork the `OpenSearch_Parse_Changelog_Action` Repository and the `OpenSearch_Changeset_Bot` Repository
+## Fork the `OpenSearch_Changelog_Workflow` Repository and the `OpenSearch_Changelog_PR_Bridge` Repository

-For ease of reference, the `OpenSearch_Parse_Changelog_Action` repository will be referred to as the "Action repository", and the `OpenSearch_Changeset_Bot` repository will be referred to as the "Bot repository".
+For ease of reference, the `OpenSearch_Changelog_Workflow` repository will be referred to as the "Workflow repository", and the `OpenSearch_Changelog_PR_Bridge` repository will be referred to as the "Bridge repository".

-To begin the process of setting up a local development environment, you will need to create your own forks of both the [Action repository](https://github.com/BigSamu/OpenSearch_Parse_Changelog_Action/tree/main) and the [Bot repository](https://github.com/BigSamu/OpenSearch_Changeset_Bot).
+To begin the process of setting up a local development environment, you will need to create your own forks of both the [Workflow repository](https://github.com/BigSamu/OpenSearch_Changelog_Workflow) and the [Bridge repository](https://github.com/BigSamu/OpenSearch_Changelog_PR_Bridge).

 Clone each of these repositories onto your local machine and, from the root directory of each project folder, run `npm i` or `npm install` to install project dependencies.